networknt/light-example-4j/webserver/README.md

 docker run -d -v /tmp/config:/config -p 8080:8080 networknt/example-webserver
 ```

-In order to access the demo server you can use a long lived token below issued by my
+In order to access the webserver you can use a long lived token below issued by my
 oauth2 server [light-oauth2](https://github.com/networknt/light-oauth2)

 ```